Seven Steps to Success With a Custom Mobile App

 I’m a seasoned professional in the Information Technology sector.
 I’ve spent years working with the Systems Development Life Cycle (SDLC) and appreciate the nuances needed for successful full-scale program/project implementation.
-Although I truly believe that many of the SDLC steps should be followed for mobile app development, I also realize that many companies don’t have the bandwidth or the financial resources to fully implement an app for smartphones based upon the SDLC.
-A new app developed under a detailed SDLC project framework can cost an enterprise thousands of dollars and a significant investment of resource time.
-Since many of our small and medium-sized businesses may want mobile apps but need to operate in a leaner fashion, the steps outlined here can serve as a ‘starter plan’.
+Although I genuinely believe that many SDLC steps should be followed for mobile app development, I also realize that many companies don’t have the financial resources to implement a smartphone app based upon the SDLC entirely.
+A new app developed under a detailed SDLC project framework can cost enterprises thousands of dollars and a significant investment of resource time.
+Since many small and medium-sized businesses may want mobile apps but need to operate leaner, the steps outlined here can serve as a ‘starter plan’.

-When you begin with the end in mind, you can and should visualize the end result as completely as possible.
+When you begin with the end in mind, you can visualize the result as completely as possible.
 This means do your research and look at existing App Store and Android Marketplace apps.
-(You may find an app that has already been created which matches your needs 85% or more.)
-Make a list of the features the app must have and a list of the features the app should have.
-If you’re artistic, go ahead and sketch the app’s look and feel so that you can convey to a developer what is desired in the User Interface.
+(You may find an already created app that matches your 85% or more needs.)
+Make a list of the app’s features and a list of the features the app should have.
+If you’re artistic, go ahead and sketch the app’s look and feel to convey to a developer what is desired in the User Interface.
 This whole exercise should not take too long.
-You will revisit this document again shortly.
+You will revisit this document shortly.

 - New Android 4.0 Ice Cream Sandwich Features That Make Your Phone a Joy to Use